• Home

 Component-driven web development

-Thanks to all these wonderful libraries, you may now relieve yourself from having to ever write CSS again!
+Thanks to all these wonderful libraries, you may now relieve yourself from ever writing CSS again!
 All jokes aside, there are a lot of great choices in this list.

-If you ever felt swayed away from building complex design structures, these libraries are going to alleviate some of that uncertainty.
-Apart from extensive documentation, a lot of the aforementioned libraries have a strong community backing.
+If you ever felt swayed away from building complex design structures, these libraries will alleviate some of that uncertainty.
+Apart from extensive documentation, many of the aforementioned libraries have strong community backing.

 As such, you can always find additional extensions and implementations.